Earache

 A pharmacist can help with earaches

-A pharmacist might be able to tell you:
+A pharmacist can tell you:

 • what you can do to treat earache yourself